More information on these photos and others

-At the conclusion of this brief ceremony, there will be, weather permitting, an exciting flyover of some of the historic aircraft that would have flown
+At the conclusion of this brief ceremony, there was an exciting flyover of five of the historic aircraft that would have flown

 into the Main Line Airport.
-A reception with light refreshments will follow at the adjacent headquarters of Ricoh.
+A reception with light refreshments followed at the adjacent headquarters of Ricoh.

-At this reception, we also look forward to welcoming several individuals who actually flew out of the Main Line Airport and its subsequent heliport so many years ago,
+At this reception, we also were pleased to welcome several individuals who actually flew out of the Main Line Airport and its subsequent heliport so many years ago.

 Those who joined us for the reception also enjoyed the collection of photographs depicting this historic site that was on display.